 Los Angeles and the Hollywood Bowl

 In 1946, she played principal flute in an orchestra for a touring ballet troupe.
 It was gratifying artistically, but the tour folded in Dallas.
 Seeking better opportunities, Doriot took a train to Los Angeles.
-Six months later she was playing lucrative jobs in recording studios, primarily because she a fine sight-reader, a skill she credited to her experience playing new music at Eastman.
+Six months later she was playing lucrative jobs in recording studios, primarily because she was a fine sight-reader, a skill she credited to her experience playing new music at Eastman.
 She auditioned for the second flute chair in the Los Angeles Philharmonic and got the job.

 Her big break came when conductor Bruno Walter appointed her principal flute of the Hollywood Bowl Orchestra, a challenging job with a concert almost every night of their 13-week season.
 Walter then chose her to play principal flute in a radio orchestra similar to the NBC Symphony.
 The repertoire was difficult, but it gave her valuable experience as a principal flutist, an experience she would soon need.